ossrs/srs/README.md

 ## Architecture

-srs always use the most simple architecture to support complex transaction.
+SRS always use the most simple architecture to support complex transaction.
 * System arch: the system structure and arch.
-* Modularity arch: the main modularity of srs.
+* Modularity arch: the main modularity of SRS.
-* Stream arch: the stream dispatch arch of srs.
+* Stream arch: the stream dispatch arch of SRS.
 * RTMP cluster arch: the RTMP origin and edge cluster arch.
-* Multiple processes arch (by wenjie): the multiple process of srs.
+* Multiple processes arch (by wenjie): the multiple process of SRS.
-* CLI arch: the cli arch for srs, api to manage srs.
+* CLI arch: the cli arch for SRS, api to manage SRS.
-* Bandwidth specification: the bandwidth test specification of srs.
+* Bandwidth specification: the bandwidth test specification of SRS.

 ### System Architecture